 Another route is tempting, but I recommend against it.

 I don’t believe the rules for naming organisms have been created to protect white or European privilege.
 I don’t think the rules encourage the celebration of racists or those infamous for other reprehensible behaviours.
 I think the desire for stability and standardisation are paramount, and this leads to rules against change on most grounds.
 The Linnean system was created to highlight certain virtues.
 Those rules also open the door for certain vices to flourish.
 Most taxonomists consider those vices irksome, infuriating, distracting, and condemnable.
-At the same time, they ultimately consider those vices not yet sufficiently intolerable to motivate the hard diplomatic work associated with agreeing how best to judge disputes they consider subjective.
-I wonder if more of the offensive naming were directed towards identities most taxonomists identify with, would rule changes be on the horizon sooner?
+At the same time, they ultimately consider those vices not yet sufficiently intolerable to motivate the hard diplomatic work associated with agreeing globally about how best to judge disputes they consider subjective.
+I am sure, however, we should wonder if rule changes would be on the horizon sooner if more offensive naming was directed towards identities most taxonomists – or most editors – identify with?

 Beyond the rules, I think taxonomists must take more seriously their social responsibilities associated with equity as well as equality.
 They must develop strong ethical standards.
 They must give those standards some power of enforcement.
-They must expect more from gate keepers, such as journal editors, in the process of reviewing nomenclatural proposals.
+They must expect more from gate keepers, such as journal editors and editorial boards, in the process of reviewing nomenclatural proposals.
 If the ethical standards are meaningless, then self-governance has failed.
-The case for dismantling or alternative governance will gain traction.
+If that failure isn’t corrected, the case for dismantling or alternative governance gains traction.